zhengyuan-liu/Operating-Systems-Projects/Project1A/Submission/README.md

 * Makefile: the Makefile to build the program and the tarball.
 * README: the README file describing each of the included files and any other information

-## Some Notes:
-* According to piazza post 117 (https://piazza.com/class/jdabtkwr46f7mn?cid=117), I removed all the code relevant to the '--debug' option for clarity of the source code.

 ## References:
 * Linux man pages, https://linux.die.net/man/
 * Lab 1A Week 2 Slide